 This program provides over an hour and a half per week of hockey practice where players learn skating skills, puck-handling skills, shooting techniques, and game situation drills.
 The program offers approximately 8-10 home games each season, and 9-12 away games.
 Players will be supplied any equipment they need and cannot afford.
 These services will be provided by an all-volunteer coaching staff, all of whom are certified hockey coaches through The American Special Hockey Association (ASHA).

-We focus on: Health, Community Benefit and Economic Development
+We focus on: Human Services, Community Benefit and Economic Development

 Back to Not-For-Profits